 Sound quality

 Many mini projectors don’t have impressive sound, but we did find some home projectors with good-quality speakers.
-You may choose to connect external speakers or a soundbar to make sure the audio is as clear as possible.
+You can connect external speakers or a soundbar to make sure the audio is as clear as possible.

-Bear in mind that some projectors emit a quite loud background whirring noise, which you may find distracts from your viewing.
+Some projectors emit a whirring noise, which you may find distracting.

 Throw ratio

-Throw ratio is an indicator of what size image you can get, depending on how far away from the screen your projector is positioned.
+Throw ratio is an indicator of the image size, depending on how far away from the screen your projector is positioned.

 A 2:1 ratio would mean that a projector 5 metres from the screen would give a 2.5-metre-wide picture.
 However, you can't keep moving a projector back to get a bigger image, as projectors also have a maximum screen size, which we've listed in the reviews.

-While you could still have a decent viewing experience for some of the projectors we tested in a room of normal brightness, some are simply too dim for this to be an option and you need to darken the space.
+Some of the projectors we tested offer a decent viewing experience in a room of normal brightness, but some are simply too dim for this to be an option and you need to darken the space.

 Screen options

-The cheapest option for a projector screen is to use a wall, although the quality of the experience depends on its smoothness and colour.
+The cheapest option is to use a wall, although the quality of the experience depends on its smoothness and colour.
 Special reflective white paint can help, but it’s also worth considering a dedicated projector screen.

 Projector bulb replacement

-You'll know when your projector bulb, or 'lamp', is running out, as the picture will get noticeably dimmer.
+You'll know when your projector bulb (lamp) is running out, as the picture will get noticeably dimmer.
 Lamps can last between 700 and 3,000 hours, with an average life of around 1,500 hours.
-That might sound like a lot – but with the average person in the UK watching four hours of TV per day, that would only give you around a year of average viewing.
+That might sound like a lot – but with the average person in the UK watching four hours of TV a day, that would only give you around a year of average viewing.

 A new bulb can cost more than £200, which could be a significant yearly expense.
 You can increase the life of lamps by allowing them to cool down properly after use and changing the dust filters regularly.
 Many projectors have ‘economy modes’ that can also preserve lamp life, and there is often a display showing a rough estimate of how many hours the bulb has remaining.